Vietnam.vn - Nền tảng quảng bá Việt Nam

 And the village teachers brought flowers and lesson plans to their husbands' houses at a very young age.

-"Village teachers have a salary", everyone knows that, much more than farmers who rely on rice and potatoes, but not everyone sees that they have to work twice as hard.
+"Village teachers have a salary", everyone knows that, much more than farmers who depend on rice and potatoes, but not everyone sees that they have to work twice as hard.
 That is, they have to teach and work in production, planting and harvesting, growing crops, and raising livestock like everyone else.

 - Let me put flowers and incense on the altar of my ancestors.